• About Connective

 Connective specializes in working with WordPress and WooCommerce, and we understand the WooCommerce development community.
 To find WooCommerce software that is perfect for your business, schedule a consultation with us today.

-WooCommerce vs. Shopify: Web Hosting
+WooCommerce vs. Shopify: Web hosting

 One difference between Shopify and WooCommerce is their relationship to web hosting.
 When you start a website, the website runs on a server (a computer) owned by the hosting company.
 Some companies offer free web hosting, while others charge for the service.
 Web hosting companies, including Shopify, typically include website builders to help users design and customize their sites.